 4) ServiceTitan

-ServiceTitan is the 800-pound gorilla in HVAC CRM software.
-Built specifically for the trades, it's the most feature-rich platform on this list, and the most expensive.
-Large HVAC operations that run 10+ trucks swear by it because no other platform matches its depth in reporting, pricebook management, and marketing attribution.
+ServiceTitan is the 800-pound gorilla in home service CRM software.
+Built specifically for the trades, it's the most feature-rich platform on this list — and the most expensive.
+Large operations that run 10+ trucks swear by it because no other platform matches its depth in reporting, pricebook management, and marketing attribution.

 Key Features

-• Pricebook Management: Build and maintain flat-rate pricing with automatic markups, good-better-best options, and tech-facing presentation tools that help sell higher-ticket jobs.
+- Pricebook Management: Build and maintain flat-rate pricing with automatic markups, good-better-best options, and tech-facing presentation tools that help sell higher-ticket jobs across every trade.

 ServiceTitan - Pros & Cons